jiaoshuntian/ivory-operator/docs/content/tutorial/administrative-tasks.md

 ## Shutdown

-You can shut down a Ivory cluster by setting the `spec.shutdown` attribute to `true`.
+You can shut down an Ivory cluster by setting the `spec.shutdown` attribute to `true`.
 You can do this by editing the manifest, or, in the case of the `hippo` cluster, executing a command like the below:

 ```
 kubectl patch ivorycluster/hippo -n ivory-operator --type merge \